Shareholder dispute solicitors

-Unfortunately, not all businesses have detailed articles or a shareholders’ agreement covering the transfer of shares where there is a dispute.
+Unfortunately, not all businesses have detailed articles or a shareholders agreement setting out a clear process covering the transfer of shares where there is a dispute.
 In some cases the paperwork has been left in a drawer and not signed.
-Based on past experience we have seen the following ideas work.
+Based on past experience we know that sensible resolution of a shareholder dispute is commercially best and the following can work.

 The great advantage to a company buy back is that the acquisition cost is paid for by the company.
 The shares are cancelled meaning that all remaining shareholders receive an uplift in the size of their shareholdings.
 One potential draw back is the company has to have sufficient surplus cash to pay for the shares.
 The tax treatment of the proceeds in the hands of the seller also differs for a company buy back.